Tecumseh Indians: History

 Tecumseh reportedly hosted an independent semi–professional team in 1905.

-Minor league baseball began in Tecumseh, Michigan in 1906.
-The Tecumseh "Indians" became charter members of the six–team Class D level Southern Michigan League, also called the "Southern Michigan Association".
+Minor league baseball began in Tecumseh, Michigan in 1906, when the Tecumseh "Indians" became charter members of the six–team Class D level Southern Michigan League, also called the "Southern Michigan Association".
 The Battle Creek Crickets, Jackson Convicts, Kalamazoo White Sox, Mount Clemens Bathers and Saginaw team joined Tecumseh as charter members of the league.

 It was reported the Tecumseh minor league franchise was owned and founded by a group of local businessmen.
 The group was noted to have been Raynor Brewer, Faye and Raynor Anderson, J.H.
 Smith, Herbert Temple and Adolph Heesen.

 The Tecumseh "Indians" moniker corresponds with the city being named after the Shawnee chief Tecumseh.
 Today, Tecumseh High School has adopted the "Indians" moniker.

-Beginning league play on May 6, 1906, the Tecumseh Indians placed 3rd in their first season of minor league play.
+Beginning league play on May 6, 1906, the Tecumseh Indians placed third in their first season of minor league play.
 The Indians ended the 1906 season with a record of 57–47 to place 3rd in the final Southern Michigan League standings.
-Managed by Horace Brewer, Tecumseh finished 12.5 games behind the 1st place Mount Pleasant Bathers (69–34).
-They were followed by 2nd place Kalamazoo White Sox (63–41), the Tecumseh Indians (57–47), Jackson Convicts (52–52), Battle Creek Crickets (39–56) and Saginaw (34–60) in the final standings.
+Managed by Horace Brewer, Tecumseh finished 12.5 games behind the first place Mount Pleasant Bathers (69–34).
+They were followed by second place Kalamazoo White Sox (63–41), the Tecumseh Indians (57–47), Jackson Convicts (52–52), Battle Creek Crickets (39–56) and Saginaw (34–60) in the final standings.

-During the 1906 season, it was reported that player Bo Slear saved a child from drowning at the local Red Mill pond and became a local hero.
+During the 1906 season, it was reported that Tecumseh player Bo Slear saved a child from drowning at the local Red Mill Pond and became a local hero.
 Slear returned as the team's player/manager in 1907 and later became the commissioner of baseball within the Michigan prison system.